1. Home

 There are several reasons why a nurse may write a risk for nursing diagnosis.
 They include:

 2. Risk diagnosis reduces mortality since patients can receive care before their condition worsens.
-Sometimes these risk factors lead to death, and early interventions can help reduce these cases.
+Sometimes, these risk factors lead to death, and early interventions can help reduce these cases.

 3. Risk diagnosis improves a patient’s wellness by avoiding triggers and risks.
 For instance, if there is a risk of bacterial infection in their current environment, a risk diagnosis can help the patient avoid this.